umuplus/aws-cdk-wordpress/README.md

 ## Motivation

 Main purpose of this Wordpress Construct is to provide a configurable Wordpress deployment stack.
-Thus, it will be easier to create a simple GUI to manage deployments of different Wordpress application from a single place which is gonna be the phase two (:
+Thus, it will be easier to create a simple GUI to manage deployments of different Wordpress applications from a single place which is gonna be the phase two (: